DCScoder/BATriage/README.md

 # BATriage

-#### Description
+#### Description:

 BATriage is an interactive triaging tool which can be used to search a valid bitcoin address and return information on the address in fast time.
 Results are returned into command terminal for quick access and an .xlsx report is also generated for each bitcoin address queried, which contains retrieved data.

-Utilises Blockchain.info API to search for valid P2PKH/P2SH addresses and fetch account summary data along with recent activity (50 max).
+- Utilises Blockchain.info API to search for valid P2PKH/P2SH addresses and fetch account summary data along with recent activity (50 max).

-Utilises Coindesk API to obtain up-to-date conversion rates for BTC to standard currencies incl.
+- Utilises Coindesk API to obtain up-to-date conversion rates for BTC to standard currencies incl.
 GBP, USD and EUR.

-Utilises ShapeShift API to check for any cryptocurrency exchanging.
+- Utilises ShapeShift API to check for any cryptocurrency exchanging.

-#### Artefacts Supported
+#### Artefacts Supported:

 - Address
 - Hash160